mozilla-services/tigerblood/README.md

 ## Running the tests

-In order to run the tests, you need a local postgresql database listening on port 5432 with a user `tigerblood` (without a password) which has access to a database calles `tigerblood`, and with the `ip4r` extension installed and created..
+In order to run the tests, you need a local postgresql database listening on port 5432 with a user `tigerblood` (without a password) which has access to a database called `tigerblood`, and with the `ip4r` extension installed and created.

 If you don't want to install postgres, you can do this from a docker container: